 Fillmore is a medium-sized city located in the state of California.
 With a population of 15,548 people and three constituent neighborhoods, Fillmore is the 351st largest community in California.

 Housing costs in Fillmore are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Fillmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fillmore is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fillmore who work in office and administrative support (14.01%), sales jobs (9.50%), and farm management occupations (6.69%).
+When you are in Fillmore, you'll notice that it is more blue-collar than most other communities in America.
+37.19% of Fillmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fillmore is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Fillmore who work in office and administrative support (11.36%), maintenance occupations (7.59%), and sales jobs (6.78%).

-Fillmore is a very ethnically-diverse city.
+Fillmore is an extremely ethnically-diverse city.
 The people who call Fillmore home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Fillmore, accounting for 79.11% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Fillmore residents report their race to be White, followed by Native American.
-Important ancestries of people in Fillmore include English, German, French , and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Fillmore, accounting for 80.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Fillmore residents report their race to be White, followed by Asian.
+Important ancestries of people in Fillmore include Irish, German, Italian, and Swedish.

 The most common language spoken in Fillmore is Spanish.
 Other important languages spoken here include English and Arabic.